kyallanum/athena/README.md

 - **Windows x86/amd64**
 - **Mac OS**
 - **Linux x86/amd64**

+> [!NOTE]
+> Currently for Mac OS, the binary must be marked as trusted in order to execute.
+This binary has not yet been signed.

 ## Purpose
 Athena is a product that allows users to look for specific entries in log files.
 With the use of regular expressions, it both prints out log lines that it has found, along with adding critical information in memory, to then be used later in a summary.
 This is primarily meant for users that would like a summary of what occurred in a large log file, and to discern the important pieces of a log.